 The vast body of literature in classical Sanskrit encompasses all branches of knowledge and culture, and the Ṛig-Veda (in Vedic Sanskrit) is widely acknowledged as the oldest written record of mankind.
 This is a legacy felt to belong to the entire human race.

 The love of Sanskrit here at the Ashram was inspired by founder Shri Brahmananda Sarasvati himself, a recognized master of the language.
 In his teaching he prominently used the medium of Sanskrit, emphasizing the chanting and study of mantras, hymns and scriptural texts as well as the study of the language itself as "science of vibration."

-Scriptural studies at Ananda Ashram focus on the important texts which form the foundation of the science of Yoga and the non-dualistic Vedanta philosophy.
-Included are the Bhagavad Gītā, the Yoga Sūtras, the major Upanishads, works by Shankaracharya and various other classical and Vedic sources.
+Scriptural studies at Ananda Ashram focus on important texts that form the foundation of the science of Yoga and the universal, non-dualistic Vedanta philosophy.
+Included are the Bhagavad Gītā, the Yoga Sūtras, some of the major Upanishads, works by Shankaracharya and other classical, Vedic and traditional sources.
 They are concerned with truths that are independent of time, place, culture or society, found to be deeply connected to the universal experiences encountered in the process of meditation.

-These scriptural sessions are scheduled most mornings from 9:45am until 10:30 or 10:45am.
+These scriptural sessions are scheduled most mornings beginning at 9:45 am.
 Taught by Ashram teachers and open to all, tuition is by donation.

 Mon - Sat 10:45 am

 Class length ranging from 45 to 60 minutes, longer on Wednesdays

 with Bharati Devi - Beginners to Intermed./Advanced Level: Mon, Wed, Fri, Sat

 with Krishnā Devi - Chanting Verbs & Nouns: Tue

 Tuition: By open donation, or included in Ashram overnight guest rate